Record Keeping Principles

 In the last decade or so a number of clubs (and national teams) have awarded ‘Heritage Numbers’ to players on the basis of when they made their debut for the team in question.
 A number of subtle variations in the methodology have been adopted, but the vast majority have awarded them only for first-class games, however they choose to define them.

-1. Any playing appearance for a player in any recognised first-class game (since the formation of the club) qualifies as a player for a ‘Heritage Number’
+Heritage Numbers on this website have been allocated on the following basis.
+Any playing appearance for a player in any recognised first-class game (since the formation of the club in 1888) qualifies as a player for a ‘Heritage Number’ and numbers will be awarded sequentially based on debut date.

 1. Time of entry to the field (i.e. substitutes after starters, and for substitutes the order they enter the field of play, where known);